-The Mission of the MacKillop Catholic School Access Fund (MacKillop Fund) is to provide access to Catholic education for families experiencing significant financial hardship, who life within the Archdiocese of Brisbane.
+The MacKillop Catholic School Access Fund (MacKillop Fund) provides access to Catholic education for families experiencing significant financial hardship, who life within the Archdiocese of Brisbane.

 - The bursary covers tuition, fees and camps for each year of primary school tuition or each year of secondary school (immersion trips to foreign countries are excluded)

 - The school provides all stationery, texts and resource materials, including a laptop if required

 - The school supplies one full set of uniforms, excluding hat and shoes.